-Megan Sharpton: Body Found Burning In Tennessee, Murdered By Donnie Jones On ID
+Megan Sharpton On ID: Body Found Burning In Tennessee, Murdered By Donnie Jones

 Megan Sharpton was supposed to go to her mother’s home to see her sister who was visiting from out of town.
 She also had a job interview lined up for the day.
 But Megan Sharpton never made it.
 In fact, her family had no idea what had happened to her that night.

 Megan Sharpton’s mother, who had an extremely close relationship with her, was horrified when she learned on social media that a body had been found burning off of Awalt Road, near Tims Ford Lake, in Franklin County.
-But there was one more thing that let Kelly Hale Sharpton know immediately that it was her missing daughter–the dead woman had two star tattoos on her body.
+But there was one more thing that let Kelly Hale Sharpton know immediately that it was her missing daughter — the dead woman had two star tattoos on her body.

 WHNT-19 reported that around 1:00 a.m. on July 1, 2012, a motorist saw a brightly lit fire in the field.
 He reported it immediately believing that it was a grass fire.
 But when detectives arrived they found the smoldering corpse of a dead female.
 The victim was nude from the waist down.